ivandeex/Sia-Ant-Farm/README.md

 	'APIPassword': the password to be used for authenticating certain calls to the ant.
 	'RPCAddr': the RPC address for the ant to listen on, by default an unused bind address will be used.
 	'HostAddr': the Host address for the ant to listen on, by default an unused bind address will be used.
+	'SiamuxAddr': the SiaMux address for the ant to listen on, by default an unused bind address will be used.
+	'SiamuxWsAddr': the SiaMux websocket address for the ant to listen on, by default an unused bind address will be used.
 	'SiaDirectory': the data directory to use for this ant, by default a unique directory in `./antfarm-data` will be generated and used.
 	'SiadPath': the path to the `siad` binary, by default the `siad` in your path will be used.
 	'Jobs': an array of jobs for this ant to run. available jobs include: ['miner', 'host', 'renter', 'gateway']